top of page

 3. Comfort invites compassion.
 Nurses writing in The Lancet during the 1880s noted that families lingered longer—and provided more help—when wards felt bright and well-ventilated.

 Each sunrise that glints across polished corridors today is a quiet salute to those 19th-century minds who refused to accept gloom as a side effect of illness.
-They studied, sketched, and sometimes argued the sun indoors—not as decoration, but as a partner in healing.
+They studied, sketched, and sometimes argued for the sun indoors—not as decoration, but as a partner in healing.
 Their legacy is the shaft of light that falls across a recovering child’s pillow, the view of treetops from an oncology chair, and the knowledge that, sometimes, the best prescription is simply to pull back the curtain and let the day pour in.

 Deborah Holmen is the author of *It Takes a Lot of Shit to Grow Beautiful Flowers: A Gardener's Guide to Life, and an educator specializing in personal growth, parenting, relationships, and life transitions.
 She draws on 25+ years of experience to offer thoughtful advice for navigating new chapters.
 Do you have a question for Dear Next Chapter?
 Contact Dear Next Chapter HERE